 Conditions of loan

-The parent or guardian agrees to take the utmost care to maintain the instrument and protect it from loss, theft or damage.
+The parent and/or carer agrees to take the utmost care to maintain the instrument and protect it from loss, theft, or damage.
 Any instructions on the care and maintenance of the instrument must be followed.
-An instrument must never be played by any person other than the pupil to whom it is loaned - except with the permission of the instrumental instructor.
+An instrument must never be played by any person other than the pupil to whom it is loaned.
 Instrument cases must never be opened in transit.
-If a pupil wishes to play a loaned instrument in orchestras, bands, or organisations other than those run by Aberdeenshire Council, permission must be sought (in writing) from the IMS manager.
 Instruments must be returned immediately to the instrumental instructor under any of the following circumstances:

 Loss or damage